Point forecasting and forecast evaluation with generalized Huber loss: Abstract

 \section{Abstract}

 Huber loss, its asymmetric variants and their associated functionals (here named \textit{Huber functionals}) are studied in the context of point forecasting and forecast evaluation.
 The Huber functional of a distribution is the set of minimizers of the expected (asymmetric) Huber loss, is an intermediary between a quantile and corresponding expectile, and also arises in M-estimation.
 Each Huber functional is elicitable, generating the precise set of minimizers of an expected score, subject to weak regularity conditions on the class of probability distributions, and has a complete characterization of its consistent scoring functions.
 Such scoring functions admit a mixture representation as a weighted average of elementary scoring functions.
 Each elementary score can be interpreted as the relative economic loss of using a particular forecast for a class of investment decisions where profits and losses are capped.
-Finally, synthetic examples illustrate that in forecast evaluation Huber loss serves as robust scoring alternative to squared error for expectation point forecasts when some measurements of the realization are faulty. \textbf{Keywords:} Consistent scoring function; Decision theory; Forecast ranking; Economic utility; Elicitability; Expectile; Huber loss; Quantile; Robust forecast verification.
+The relevance of this theory for comparative assessment of weather forecasts is also discussed. \textbf{Keywords:} Consistent scoring function; Decision theory; Forecast ranking; Economic utility; Elicitability; Expectile; Huber loss; Quantile.